 - Funding a saver Railcard for those apprentices able / wanting to travel by train instead of driving.

-- Our Apprenticeships are based on apprenticeship Standards, most of which incorporate sustainability and environmental considerations.
+- Most of the Apprenticeship Standards we use incorporate sustainability and environmental considerations.
 Read more here.

 Where do our apprentices study?

-- We have access to a wide range of colleges and independent providers.
+- We have access to a wide range of colleges and specialist training providers.

 - When a class is full, we can generally source training provision elsewhere.

-- We regularly negotiate flexible start dates during the year.
+- We regularly source flexible start dates during the year.

 What happens next?